-According to the NASM (National Academy of Sports Medicine), loss of muscle mass, also known as Sarcopenia occurs as a result of aging.
+According to NASM (the National Academy of Sports Medicine), loss of muscle mass, also known as sarcopenia, occurs as a result of aging.

 If you do not make a concerted effort to maintain and build your muscle, you are facing trouble.

-Your metabolism will slow down and you will gain weight.
+Your metabolism will slow down, and you will gain weight.

 You have a 3 out of 4 chance of being overweight or obese after the age of 20.

-Obesity drives many chronic illnesses like type 2 diabetes, high cholesterol and high blood pressure.
+Obesity drives many chronic illnesses like type 2 diabetes, high cholesterol, and high blood pressure.

-What is simpler than the pushup?
+What is more straightforward than the pushup?

-And what is easier to do anywhere than push ups?
+And what is easier to do anywhere than pushups?

-All you need is a floor and off you go.
+All you need is a floor, and off you go.